From Wikipedia - Reading time: 7 min

 Russian Caucasus Army Armenian Fedayi | ||||||||

-The Battle of Muş, also known as the Ognot campaign, took place during World War I in the southeastern Anatolian region of the Ottoman Empire (present-day Turkey).
-One of the commanders involved was Mustafa Kemal, who later became known as Atatürk, the founder of the Republic of Turkey.[14]
+The Battle of Muş, also known as the Ognot campaign, took place during World War I in the southeastern Anatolian region of the Ottoman Empire (present-day Turkey), between forces of the Ottoman Empire and the Russian Empire.
+One of the commanders involved in the battle was Mustafa Kemal, who later became known as Atatürk, the founder of the Republic of Turkey.[14]
 The battle resulted in a Russian victory.
-After extended fighting, the Russians captured the city of Muş[15] and inflicted heavy casualties on the Ottoman Second Army, nearly destroying it.[3]
+After about three weeks of fighting, the Russians captured the city of Muş.[15]
+The Ottoman Second Army suffered heavy casualties and was nearly destroyed.[3]

-The Ottomans faced significant setbacks following major Russian victories in the northern theater and the capture of Bitlis in the south.
-This forced them to redeploy troops, including veterans from the successful defense of Gallipoli against Russia's Western allies.
+Following major Russian victories in the northern theater, as well as the Russian capture of Bitlis in the south, the Ottoman forces faced significant setbacks.
+The Ottomans were forced to redeploy troops, including veterans from the successful defense of Gallipoli against Russia's Western allies.

-On 3 August, with a significant manpower advantage (2.5:1), the Turks launched a general offensive along the entire front.
-After fierce fighting, the Russians abandoned Mus on 6–8 August.
-Despite heavy pressure, the 1st Russian Division managed to decisively defeat four Ottoman divisions.
-Due to the remote location, the initial phase of the operation presented logistical challenges for the Russians, who in some areas faced opponents outnumbering them 3–4 to 1.[16]
+On 3 August, with a significant manpower advantage of 2.5 to 1, the Ottomans launched a general offensive against Russian forces along the entire front.
+After heavy fighting, the Russians abandoned Muş by 8 August.
+Ultimately, however, the 1st Russian Division managed to turn the tide and decisively defeat four Ottoman divisions.
+Due to the remote location, the initial phase of the battle presented logistical challenges for the Russians, who in some areas faced Ottoman forces which outnumbered them as much as 4 to 1.[16]

-Through a combination of heroic resistance and the effective deployment of new mobile artillery, the Russians inflicted significant casualties on the Ottomans.[17]
-Seizing the opportunity, General Yudnich launched a counteroffensive across the entire front.[18]
+Through fierce resistance, as well as the effective deployment of new mobile artillery, the Russians inflicted significant casualties on the Ottomans.[17]
+Seizing the opportunity, Russian General Nikolai Yudnich launched a counteroffensive against Ottoman force across the entire front.[18]

-The Russians recaptured Muş on 23 August, with Ottoman General Faik Pasha reportedly killed during the battle.[3]
-Some sources place his death on 24 or 25 August.
+The Russians recaptured Muş on 23 August.
+Ottoman General Faik Pasha was reportedly killed during the battle.[3]
+Some sources place General Pasha's death on 24 August or 25 August.
+However, other sources claim that he died after the battle, on 30 August.[19]

-A Turkish defeat in the south solidified Russia's military dominance.
-In the aftermath, the second army suffered heavy losses at the hands of Russian artillery, reducing it to the size of a corps.[3]
+The Ottomans' defeat in the Battle of Muş solidified Russia's military dominance.
+In the aftermath, the Ottoman Second Army suffered heavy losses at the hands of Russian artillery, and it was eventually reduced to the size of a corps.[3]

 Le 2 août, le 16e corps de Mustafa Kemal, appuyé par des irréguliers kurdes, attaque à nouveau Muş et Bitlis.
 Menacé d'encerclement, le général russe Tovmas Nazarbekov évacue Bitlis le 5 août puis, quelques jours plus tard, Muş.